 The Average Lifespan Of Sheep

-The average lifespan of sheep is the same to that of large dog breeds, which is 10 to 12 years.
+The average lifespan of sheep is the same as that of large dog breeds, which is 10 to 12 years.
 However, some breeds tend to live longer like Merino.
 The oldest sheep ever recorded in the Guinness Book of World Records was a 23-year old Merino.

 Further Reading on Raising Sheep: